-The college still cares very much about your returning students and their continued success, but as attention turns to incoming first year students, rising sophomores lose their “special” status.
-Typically they receive less communication from the school.
-This may lead to second-year students feeling a bit detached from the whole experience of college — especially over the summer.
+The college still cares about returning students and their continued success, but as attention turns to incoming first-year students, rising sophomores lose their “special” status.
+Typically they receive less communication from the school which may lead to them feeling a bit detached from the whole college experience over the summer.

 It's important to maintain a healthy balance — in this case, between a well-deserved break from academic pressures and using the summer months to move forward.
-Give your student time to catch up on sleep, relish some home-cooked meals, do laundry, visit with friends, binge watch a little TV... and then consider some ways to keep them engaged and excited to begin their sophomore year.
+Your student definitely deserves time to unplug and have fun, but after that, consider some ways to keep them engaged and excited to begin their sophomore year.
+Here's your strategy.

 Start by Reflecting on the Year Past

-Suggest that your student evaluate the lessons of freshman year in order to build on them.
+Suggest that your student think about the lessons of freshman year in order to build on them.
 Some conversation starters:

 What classes did you love?
 Which ones didn't thrill you?
 Why?